How much does healthcare cost in Sweden?

 Exchange students and fee-paying students

-As an exchange student or an international student who is not part of an exchange programme, who will be staying in Sweden for less than 12 months, you cannot apply for a Swedish personal identity number.
-This means that you are only eligible for health care as provided by your health insurance coverage, and that you are otherwise required to pay the full, unsubsidised cost of healthcare visits.
-Your health insurance usually covers only emergency health care and emergency dental expenses.
-Read the terms and conditions carefully so that you know exactly what your insurance covers.
-Contact an exchange coordinator at your university if you have questions about your insurance.
+If you are staying in Sweden for less than 12 months, you cannot apply for a Swedish personal identity number.
+This means that you are only entitled to the healthcare covered by your health insurance, and must otherwise pay the full, unsubsidised cost of healthcare visits.
+Most health insurance policies cover only emergency medical and dental care, so be sure to read the terms carefully to understand your coverage.
+If you have questions about your insurance, contact the exchange coordinator at your university.